valeryozenne/Tuto_GT/Part2/README.md

 buffer.data.header
 ```

 Be cautious, the size of the headers is associated with the size of the data.
 Between them the headers are generally different, for example the position of the slicess change according to the SLC direction.
-We now have a hoNDarray acquisitionHeader with a matrix size of [E1 E2 N S SLC].
+We now have a hoNDarray acquisitionHeader with a matrix size of [E1, E2, N, S, SLC].
 The headers being identical according to the direction of readout and for all channels.

 ### Image

 TODO

 ## My First Data Buffered Gadget